 - All forms of bullying are taken seriously, and proactive measures are taken to prevent it from taking place. - All adults to deal with situations quickly - All adults to follow up what they have said e.g. keeping an eye, follow up discussion etc. - Teachers are responsible for recording of all incidents of bullying that happen in their class, and that they are aware of in the school.
-If a child is being bullied or is bullying others, the class teacher will inform the child's parents and the Head Teacher. - There is an anti-bullying proforma in which staff record all incidents of bullying that occur both in and out of class.
+If a child is being bullied or is bullying others, the class teacher will inform the child's parents and the Head Teacher. - There is an anti-bullying/ behaviour proforma on which staff record all incidents of bullying / behaviour incidents that occur both in and out of class.
 The school also record incidents that occur near the school, or on the children's way between school and home, that we are aware of.
 All adults who witness an act of bullying should record it in the log.
-This will be kept in the Head Teacher's office. - When any bullying takes place between members of a class, the teacher will deal with the issue immediately, in accordance with our procedure, including counselling and support for both the victim and perpetrator of the bullying. - All members of staff routinely attend training, which equips them to identify bullying and to follow school policy and procedures with regard to behaviour management.
+This will be kept in the Head Teacher's office. - When any bullying takes place between members of a class, the teacher will deal with the issue immediately, in accordance with our procedure, including counselling and support for both the victim and perpetrator of the bullying. - All members of staff routinely attend training, which equips them to identify bullying and to follow school policy and procedures with regard to behaviour management. - A range of methods are used to help prevent bullying and to establish a climate of trust and respect for all.

-Be Respectful Be Ready Be Resilient Be Responsible Be Resourceful Be Reflective Be Remarkable
+Be Respectful Be Ready Be Resilient Be Responsible Be Resourceful Be Reflective Be Remarkable The role of parents